jessesquires/jessesquires.com/_posts/2021-11-03-swift-package-ios-tests.md

 xcodebuild test -scheme MyScheme -sdk iphonesimulator15.0 -destination "OS=15.0,name=iPhone 13 Mini"
 ```

 This makes working with iOS packages much nicer, especially for non-UI iOS libraries where you never need to actually run on a simulator.
 This also simplifies running tests on CI.
-However, you still cannot build **and run** a Swift package on the iOS simulator.

 {% include updated_notice.html
 message="